inboundnow/retired-landing-pages/readme.txt

 4. Choose from a ton of pre-made templates, use your existing design, or design your own theme!

 == Changelog ==

+= 2.1.9 =
+* UI improvements
+* Quality Control improvements / debug
+* 301 instead of 302 when only one variation present

 = 2.1.8 =
 * Fix simple solid light